 - "No. Just...
 No" Reaction: The coroner presiding over the murder inquest has the legal equivalent of this reaction when the jury brings in a charge against Poirot.Coroner: What's all this?
 Nonsense, I can't accept this verdict.

 - Spanner in the Works: From the murderer's perspective, the fact that Poirot changed seats with intended scapegoat Countess Horbury during the flight.
+Similarly, the fact that Lady Horbury impulsively took her maid along in the plane rather than make her take the train.

 - Stealth Insult: Poirot muses bitterly that his travel sickness causes his mental capacity to be reduced to below the human average while travelling, and then immediately segues into asking after his rival from The Murder on the Links.Poirot: When the mal de mer seizes me, I, Hercule Poirot, am a creature with no gray cells, no order, no method - a mere member of the human race somewhat below average intelligence!
 It is deplorable, but there it is!
 And talking of these matters, how is my excellent friend Giraud?